Violin Performance, DMA

 Summa Cum Laude

-Dr. Abraham himself has performed in 8 countries, been featured on CBS Detroit, PBS Arizona, Buzzfeed, Southwest String's 2019-2020 catalog cover, SHAR Music, Arizona Daily Star newspaper, OvationPress, WMutes, Fiddlerman's exclusive blog series "Music Is For Everyone", the "Mind Over Finger" iTunes podcast, the Arizona Jewish Post, and more.
-His Instagram @TheViolinDoctor engages 20K followers.
+Dr. Abraham has performed in 8 countries, been featured on CBS Detroit, PBS Arizona, Fiddlershop's "Music is for Everyone", Southwest String's 2019-2020 catalog cover, SHAR Music, Arizona Daily Star newspaper, OvationPress, WMutes, the "Mind Over Finger" iTunes podcast, the "Violin Podcast", the Arizona Jewish Post, and more.
+His instagram, @TheViolinDoctor engages nearly 20K followers.

-Dr. Abraham began music studies under former Chicago Civic Orchestra Concertmaster, Guillaume Combet through the Merit School of Music Conservatory.
-Over the short span of three years, he would become concertmaster of several youth ensembles himself, including the Blue Lake International Youth Symphony Orchestra, the Merit Symphony Orchestra, and asst. concertmaster of the Chicago Youth Symphony Orchestra under Maestro Gustavo Dudamel during the Chicago Festival of Youth in Music at Symphony Center.
+Dr. Abraham began music studies under former Chicago Civic Orchestra Concertmaster, Professor Guillaume Combet, through the Merit School of Music Conservatory.
+Over the span of just three years, he became concertmaster of several youth ensembles, including the Blue Lake International Youth Symphony Orchestra, the Merit Symphony Orchestra, and asst. concertmaster of the Chicago Youth Symphony Orchestra during the Chicago Festival of Youth in Music at Symphony Center under Maestro Gustavo Dudamel.